live in southern California with my wife Peggy. Peggy

 somewhat unorthodox teaching style.

-I am Director of Business Community Relations for the College
+Hitting a new 5 year plateau, I left my position as Director of Business Community Relations for the College

 of Business Administration at CSUSM.

-Among other things, I oversee the Senior Experience Program.
+Among other things, I oversaw the Senior Experience Program.
 20 years,

 Mentoring Program, and act as faculty advisor to the Entrepreneurship Society, the Network Marketing Society, Sigma